 Nerve blocks are used for pain treatment and administration.
 A Diagnostic Nerve Block involves deadening a specific nerve or group of nerves that may be concerned in taking a patient’s pain.
 If a particular pain-carrying nerve is insensitive and a patient notes significant improvement in pain symptoms, the location of the pain generator is likely confirmed.

 Medial branch blocks can be used independently to provide long-term pain relief.
 They can also be used to precisely identify the facet joints as the cause of pain, and are the preliminary procedure prior to radiofrequency neurotomy of the medial branch nerves.
-The facet joints are the small joints located between each vertebra that provide the spine with both stability and flexibility.
+Medial branch blocks have been performed safely for many years with excellent outcomes.

 In Radiofrequency (rhizotomy) ablations procedure, a heat lesion is created on certain nerves with the goal of interrupting the pain signals to the brain, thus eliminating pain.
 The terms radiofrequency ablation and radiofrequency neurotomy are used interchangeably.
 Both terms refer to a procedure that destroys the functionality of the nerve using radiofrequency energy.

 According to the Clavien-Dindo classification, five grade II complications and four grade complications occurred.
 The technical success rate was 94%.
 Two tumors required a second session of cryoablation because of recurrence or residual tumor.

 The indications for getting a discogram prior to a lumbar fusion surgery are extremely variable amongst spine surgeons.
 Ordering the procedure depends on access to a skilled discographer.
 A discogram is basically a very subjective test, and if there are no experienced discographers available, then the spine surgeon may forego the test since a poorly done discogram does not yield any useful information.